We assess India’s prospects of emulating the recent rapid growth trajectory of China.

-- The real-estate market has huge potential to grow from a low base, driven by affordable house prices, low mortgage rates, rapid urbanization, and a young population increasingly forming nuclear families.
+- The real-estate market has huge potential to grow from a low base, driven by affordable house prices, low mortgage rates, rapid urbanisation, and a young population increasingly forming nuclear families.

-But for most investors, India has long been simply a story of potential.
+However, for most investors, India has long been simply a story of potential.
 By some estimates, India was the largest global economy at the turn of the 17th century, comprising over a quarter of global GDP.
-By 1990, this had fallen to a roughly 1% (nominal) or a 3% (purchasing power parity (PPP)-adjusted) share of global GDP.
-In 1978 economist Raj Krishna coined the phrase “Hindu rate of growth”, to describe the slow pace of India’s economic growth in the post-war period.
+By 1990, this had fallen to a roughly 1% (nominal) or a 3% (purchasing power parity (PPP)-adjusted) share.
+In 1978, economist Raj Krishna coined the phrase “Hindu rate of growth”, to describe the slow pace of India’s economic growth in the post-war period.

 Some examples of such reforms and initiatives include: